Holiday Wine Pairings

 • Feature Sparkling Wine.
 As a great palate cleanser, Sparkling Wine allows you to eat a HEAVY holiday meal without it ever feeling too heavy.
 Sparkling Wine holds up nicely to even the most serious parts of a holiday meal, without ever being too wimpy or too strong.

-• Serve Low Tanning Reds and Acidic Whites.
+• Serve Low Tannin Reds and Acidic Whites.
 The low tannin reds will be best for supporting the flavors of the food without overwhelming them.
 The acidic whites will stand up nicely to all the dishes you’re serving.
 And of course, don’t forget to include a dry Rosé.

 My Recommended Holiday Wine Pairings